boyd109/boyd109.github.io/blog/stories/stories2.md

 One thing I love about Hack Princeton is that you don't sleep on the campus, they pair you up with Princeton students and you get to sleep on their couch or mattress while at the hackathon.
 It is much better sleep than sleeping on the floor.

+I skipped the cs350 a3 (page table implementation I think worth ~15% of my mark) and just went to hackprinceton instead.
+Not a good decision in hindsight but I passed cs350.

 [Project](https://devpost.com/software/what-s-on-the-menu-d8x1lg)

 [Photos](/hackprinceton2018)